PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***How it works***:

-Choose several orders, select _open in new tabs option_ on bulk action&#39;s option to open them in new tabs.
+Choose several orders, select _open in new tabs option_ on bulk action's option to open them in new tabs.

 ## II. **For the order details, we have added the following features :**